TawsTm/rssi-data-visualization/README.md

-            "fileName": "data.json",                *the filename of the data* "algorithm": "none",                    *specifies the algorithm for linear representation: 'friis', 'none'* "type": "rawdata",                      *specifies how the data is displayed: 'rawdata', 'average', 'line* "color": "rgba(0,0,0,0.2)"              *specifies the color in which the datapoints are presented* },
+            "fileName": "data.json",                *the filename of the data* "algorithm": "none",                    *specifies the algorithm for linear representation: 'friis', 'none'* "type": "rawdata",                      *specifies how the data is displayed: 'rawdata', 'average', 'line* "color": "rgba(0,0,0,0.2)",             *specifies the color in which the datapoints are presented* "deltacorrection": {                    *all deltacorrection options*
+                "quantity": "20",                   *specifies how many values should be taken into account* "threshold": "1"                    *specifies how big the margin for change of delta should be* }
+        },
         ...
     },